Staff frequently asked questions (FAQs)

 No, both NHS Trusts remain in place so your employer will remain the same.
 TUPE only applies if a service moves from one employer to another.
 If in future, we decide to create a new single NHS organisation then TUPE would apply for everyone.

-We recognise the importance of having visible leadership within each area.
-So, we will be expecting Trust leadership to spend time visiting sites, working with teams and having a regular presence in each of the group’s geographical areas.
+Our leaders at various levels of the organisation will also spend time visiting sites, working with teams and having a regular presence in each of the group’s geographical areas.

 • How will we make sure investment for our different counties stays in that area?